cnvrg/data-connectors/slack_connector/README.md

 * `--filename` − string, optional.
 Set the file name to store the CSV file containing Slack data.
 * `--cnvrg_dataset` − string, optional.
 Provide the name of the cnvrg dataset.

-## Sample command
+## Run Instructions
-Refer to the following sample command:
+Refer to the following sample command to run the connector code:
 ```
 python main.py --channel_id <channel_ids> --api_token <api_token>
 ```